Notification and Transfer Credit Analysis

 Transfer decisions are generally made after the record of all law school work is submitted.
 However, the Admissions Committee may, at their discretion, conditionally admit applicants before receiving a record of the applicant's final semester at the school from which they are transferring.
 In this case, acceptance is conditional based upon satisfactory academic performance in the applicant's final semester.
 Applicants generally will be informed of the admission decision by mid-July for the fall semester and mid-December for the spring semester.

-Admission is subject to approval by the dean, pursuant to policies established by the faculty of the law school and the officers and trustees of IIT.
+Admission is subject to approval by the dean, pursuant to policies established by the faculty of the law school and the officers and trustees of Illinois Institute of Technology.

 Transfer Credit Analysis

-The extent of transfer credit will be decided on an individual basis at the time of enrollment by the Assistant Dean for Academic Administration and Student Affairs.
+The extent of transfer credit will be decided on an individual basis at the time of enrollment by the Assistant Dean for Academic Affairs.
 Determinations are based upon review of the student's law school transcript and the credentials report, and review of the specific coursework completed, in order to ensure that the student's educational experience was sufficient to justify the granting of advanced standing.
 Eighty-seven credit hours are required to earn the J.D.
-Transfer students must take a minimum of 54 credits at Chicago-Kent in order to receive their degree.
+Absent extraordinary circumstances, transfer students must take a minimum of 54 credits at Chicago-Kent in order to receive their degree.